Sky TV books big loss on impairment, but sees return to profit in 2021

 The company said around the same time that a $200m banking facility, which had been set to shrink to $150m by July next year has now been extended to July 2023, conditional on the equity raising.

+Today, Woodbury (soon to transition to a strategic advisor role) said Sky had $111m cash and had not drawn on its new bank facility.
+Bonds could be repaid out of cash.

-As he revealed the shoring-up of Sky's finances, chief executive Martin Stewart said the company planned to enter the broadband market next year.
+As he revealed the shoring-up of Sky's finances, Stewart said the company planned to enter the broadband market in the first half of calendar 2021.
+A trial with staff is underway.
+Stewart said the new service would involve "minimal" capex.
+The Sky boss has previously hinted his company would work with Chorus, whom he labelled a "fantastic partner."

+Stewart said Sky's own customers would be the first target for its broadband service.
+The company has yet to say if it will bundle cut-price broadband with its content as a mechanism to fight churn.

+The CEO said Discovery Inc talked to Sky before it closed its deal to by MediaWorks' TV arm.
+It offered reassurances that Sky and Discovery's content partnership would not be affected.

 Sky closed a $6m deal to buy Spark's Lightbox service in the New Year, and merged the two streaming services in June.